Open only for scheduled events, exhibits and tours. Please see our events and exhibits pages!

 Farm2Art Programming at the Clemmons Family Farm

-Beginning in 2017, indoor and outdoor multi-cultural events at the historic Barn House will feature African American diaspora and multicultural performance arts, visual arts, lectures, presentations and retreats-- by and for artists, photographers, writers and musicians.
-We prioritize showcasing the creative and scholarly work of exceptional African American and African artists or other artists whose work celebrates the African diaspora.
+Indoor and outdoor multi-cultural events at the historic Barn House feature African-American diaspora and multicultural performance arts, visual arts, lectures, presentations and retreats-- by and for artists, photographers, writers and musicians.
+We prioritize showcasing the creative and scholarly work of exceptional African-American and African artists or other artists whose work celebrates the African diaspora.

 Above: Pop-up events at the historic Barn House offer a magical setting for visitors to learn about and discuss other cultures.
-At a January 2017 pop-up event, members from a Maasai tribe in Kenya gave a presentation about their culture.
+At a winter pop-up event, members from a Maasai tribe in Kenya gave a presentation about their culture.